yingliu1206/Fraud-detection-In-Health-Care/README.md

     * Compute VIF:
       Use the formula VIF(Xi​)=1−1/Ri-squared​​ to compute VIF for each predictor.
     * Higher R-squared corresponds to higher VIF.
 This indicates that the predictor is more susceptible to being predicted by other features.
-* Visualize: Correlation Matrix

-#### Deal with highly-correlated columns:
+#### Dealing with Highly-Correlated Columns:
+* Utilize Domain Knowledge:
-* Domain Knowledge: Consider the context and importance of each feature in relation to the problem domain.
+    * Consider the significance of each feature within the problem domain.
-* Check correlation with the target vairable: use the point-biserial correlation coefficient to evaluate how well each continuous feature correlates with the binary target variable.
+* Check correlation with the target vairable:
+    * use the point-biserial correlation coefficient to evaluate how well each continuous feature correlates with the binary target variable.
 Features with higher absolute values of the point-biserial correlation are more strongly associated with the target and may be considered more important.
+* PCA:
-* PCA: PCA doesn’t require features to follow a normal distribution, but it does assume linearity.
-We can interpret the principal components as combinations of the original features.
+    * While PCA does not require features to adhere to a normal distribution, it assumes linearity.
+Principal components can be interpreted as combinations of the original features.
-* Remove features whose VIF > 10: if we drop several features, we should calculate VIF dynamically.
+* Remove Features with VIF > 10:
+    * If multiple features need to be dropped, calculate the variance inflation factor (VIF) dynamically.
+* Feature Importance Analysis:
-* Feature importance: e.g., Random Forest, Gradient Boosting), train the model with both x1x1x1 and x2x2x2, and check the importance scores.
-Retain the feature with a higher importance score.
+    * For instance, in Random Forest or Gradient Boosting models, train the model with both sets of highly correlated features and assess the importance scores.
+Retain the feature with the higher importance score.
+* Feature Engineering:
-* Feature Engineering: Combine or create new features to reduce multicollinearity.
+    * Combine or create new features to mitigate multicollinearity.

 ### Modeling:
-* WOE and IV in the logistic regression
+* Weight of Evidence (WOE) and Information Value (IV) in logistic regression
-* Information value is not an optimal feature (variable) selection method when you are building a classification model other than binary logistic regression (for eg. random forest or SVM) as conditional log odds (which we predict in a logistic regression model) is highly related to the calculation of weight of evidence.
+    * Information value is not an optimal feature selection method when you are building a classification model other than binary logistic regression (for eg. random forest or SVM) as conditional log odds (which we predict in a logistic regression model) is highly related to the calculation of weight of evidence.
 * The prerequisites for logistic regression
   * binary target
-  * no multicollinearity between the predictor variables - heatmap (correlation matrix)
+  * no multicollinearity between the predictor variables
   * linear relationship between the logit (log-odds) of the outcome and each predictor variable (lr assumption)
   * prefer large sample size
-  * Problem with extreme outliers
+  * problem with extreme outliers

-* class_weight parameters set to 'balanced' can consider the imbalanced labels.
-* random_state can obtain a deterministic behaviour during fitting.
-* Both GridSearchCV and RandomizedSearchCV allow you to set the n_jobs parameter to -1 to use all available cores.
 * Models that do not have strict assumptions about multicollinearity are generally those that are non-linear or ensemble-based methods.
 These models do not require the predictors to be independent of each other and can handle correlated features better than linear models. eg. decision tree, random forests, XGBoost, SVM, KNN, neural networks.

+* Hyperparameters tuning
+    * Setting class_weight parameters to 'balanced' can help address imbalanced labels.
+    * Utilizing a fixed random_state ensures deterministic behavior during model fitting.
+    * Both GridSearchCV and RandomizedSearchCV allow the n_jobs parameter to be set to -1, utilizing all available cores for parallel processing.
     * XG_Boost overfitting:
         * lower max_depth
         * increase min_child_weight: ensure nodes with fewer observations are not split.
         * gamma: increase the minimum loss reduction required to make a split
         * decrease the learning rate(eta) and increase the number of trees to ensure the model learns more slowly and generalizes better.
         * regularization: reg_alpha - L1, reg_lambda - L2